richwps/monitor/README.md

 ```

 #### Exceptions
-If a WPS or a WPS process not found in the monitor, the client will throw different exceptions.
-If a WPS not found in the monitor, the client will throw a WpsMonitorClientWpsNotFoundException, otherwise is a WPS Process not found in the monitor, the client will throw a WpsMonitorClientWpsProcessNotFoundException instead.
+The client will throw different exceptions if a WPS or WPS process is found within the monitor.
+For example:
+WPS not found: `WpsMonitorClientWpsNotFoundException`
+Wps process not found: `WpsMonitorClientWpsProcessNotFoundException`

 ### More Examples
-For more examples and a simple Testcase watch out the de.hsos.ecs.richwps.wpsmonitor.client.Main class which support a static void main method to test the client with a prepared WpsMonitor.
+For more examples and a simple Testcase check out the `de.hsos.ecs.richwps.wpsmonitor.client.Main` class which supports a static void main method to test the client with a prepared WpsMonitor.